-Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored
+Last chance to earn up to 100,000 bonus points with these Southwest credit card offers | CNN Underscored

 The Southwest Companion Pass allows a companion to fly with you for free (plus taxes) for the rest of the year it’s earned, plus the entire following year.
 To get the pass, you typically need to earn 125,000 qualifying Southwest points within a calendar year.

-You’ll just want to make sure to meet the minimum spending requirements needed for the card’s full bonus before your December monthly statement closes, as points typically post 2-5 days after that.
+You’ll just want to make sure to meet the minimum spending requirements needed for the card’s full bonus before your December monthly statement closes, as points typically post two to five days after that.

 On the other hand, if you aren’t traveling for the rest of 2021, you can get one of these cards now but hold off on completing the minimum spending requirements until January so that you earn the points in 2022.
 The points will count during the year they’re earned, not the year when you applied for the card.